 But I do not want to use my stories, I want to use yours.

 Are there really so few stories of OER reuse?
 It is that lonely out there?

 Bring me some stories please, I am ready to give up.

-The post "Lonely Is The Search for OER Reuse Stories" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/07/lonely-search-oer-reuse-stories/) on July 27, 2014.
+The post "Lonely Is The Search for OER Reuse Stories" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/07/lonely-search-oer-reuse-stories/) on July 27, 2014.